Tuesday, October 16

 Jeb Tingle, P.E., Senior Research Engineer, U.S. Army Engineer Research and Development Center

-2. describing the role that research can play in improving infrastructure solutions,
+• Describe the role of research in improving infrastructure solutions

-3. demonstrating the value of innovation in infrastructure projects, and
+• Demonstrate the value of innovation in infrastructure projects

-4. outlining a roadmap for implementing new technologies to improve project efficiency.
+• Outline a roadmap for implementation of new technologies to improve project efficiencies.

 9:15 – 10:45 am | Panel Discussion – Organized by Geosynthetic Materials Association (GMA)